 There doesn’t seem to be a reason to avoid using kegel balls while menstruating, except for the resulting mess that may occur upon removal.
-If you are comfortable and safe using a re-usable cup (like the Moon Cup) with your particular form of birth control, then there shouldn’t be any issues with kegel balls.
+If you are comfortable and safe using a re-usable cup with your particular form of birth control, then there shouldn’t be any issues with kegel balls.

 If anyone has any more information on this, please email or comment below.
 Particularly interested about IUDs and Kegel Balls.
 My doctor’s only advice was to “make sure nothing gets hooked onto the string”.